 Negative reinforcement is the use of consequence strategies that attempt to increase the frequency of desired behaviors by withholding perceived negative consequences.
 Workers think that if they do something the employer wants, they will avoid negative consequences.
-If safety is what the employer wants, these strategies will be less effective because workers are generally only trying to do what is necessary just to "stay out of trouble".
-Important criteria of negative reinforcement include:
+If safety is what the employer wants, these strategies will be less effective because workers are only trying to do what is necessary to "stay out of trouble," but nothing more.

 Positive punishment occurs when a worker's safety behavior or performance results in a perceived negative consequence that serves to decrease the probability of that behavior in the future.